 Faith stood and stumbled to the keg to fill a plastic cup.
-Dan watched Henry grind up unidentifiable bug-bits with a handheld metal grinder.
+Dan watched Henry grind bug-bits with a handheld metal grinder.
 “You can smoke crickets or centipedes with this thing.
-I like smoking cricket with centipede on top, it gives the hit some extra kick.”
+I like smoking cricket with centipede on top, it’s a stronger high.”

 “Anyone want to buy a centipede?”
 Henry unscrewed a jar and made a girl smell it.
 She grimaced.
 “I got these from a guy who smuggled ‘em off an island somewhere.
-He tried to raise the price on me at the last second, but I was too clever for him.
-I shot him in the head!
-Then I also got his sweet bong for free.”
+Primo stuff, I sampled some before I drove over.
+You know, the secret to driving high is to go way faster than you think is safe.”

 The crowd laughed nervously as they tried to figure out if that was a joke or not.
-Henry snickered like his punchline landed perfectly.
 Dan examined the centipedes.
-“It looks like your source got the last laugh,” said Dan.
+“It looks like your source got the better of you,” said Dan.
 “He conned you into buying centipedes with no legs.”

 Henry finally noticed Dan.
-“Everyone knows you don’t smoke the legs, idiot.”
+“Everyone knows you can’t smoke the legs, idiot.”